tamjid-ahsan/Garment-worker-efficiency/README.md

 * Student pace: Full Time
 * Scheduled project review date/time: May 27, 2021, 05:00 PM [DST]
 * Instructor name: James Irving
-* Blog post URL: TBA

 # INTRODUCTION

-The garment industry one of the highly labor-intensive industries that needs large number of human resources to efficient and keep up with demand for garment products across the globe.
+The garment industry one of the highly labor-intensive industries that needs large number of human resources to be efficient and keep up with demand for garment products across the globe.
 Because of this inherent dependency on human capital, the production of a garment company comprehensively relies on the productivity of the employees in different departments.
 Often actual productivity of the garment employees is not in line with targeted productivity that was set.
 This is a high priority for a organization to achieve deadline and maximize profit by ensuring proper utilization of resources.
 When any productivity gap occurs, the company faces a huge loss in production.<br>

 # BUSINESS PROBLEM